SCBee/robotics/README.md

 # Drone

 Here you will find my collection of 3D printable drone designs complete with CAD files.
+There are both large & micro form factor builds.

-Please note that your flight controller MCUs (or Arduino Minis), motors/propellers, BT module/antennas, and batteries need to be selected accordingly to the sizes indicated for each design.
+Note: Your flight controller MCUs (or Arduino Minis), motors/propellers, BT module/antennas, and batteries need to be selected accordingly to the sizes indicated for each design.

 ### Practice safe piloting by practicing until you are very confident on a simulator.
 When flying, be safe by making sure there are no nearby pedestrians when flying and perform controlled landings.